culturing/poems/Poems/2023-09-23/01 Through All Our Fears.md

 The only way through is on *your* legs, with blood pumped by *your* heart, which comes from your parents.
-There is no deeper mystery than why we abide together, despite all our squabbling, despite all our fears.
+There is no deeper mystery than why we abide together, despite all our squabbling and through all our fears.